 Non-federal funding was received in September 2009 which initiated the feasibility study.
 This information was used as the basis for an Interim Feasibility Report that was completed in May 2013.
-Alternatives that are being recommended in the draft report include: expanding the floodway area downstream of the Main Street Bridge; and floodplain restoration / construction of a flood retention structure within an abandoned gravel pit-airstrip site located upstream of downtown Livingston Manor.
+Alternatives that are being moved forward include: expanding the floodway area downstream of the Main Street Bridge; stream restoration of approximately 1 mile of stream; and floodplain/wetland restoration of an abandoned gravel pitairstrip site located upstream of downtown Livingston Manor.